What are the differences in content between the two general chemistry sequences?

 How do I choose between the two general chemistry sequences?

 You will receive feedback about your recommended placement based on your performance on that test during the first week of September.
-If you are told that either sequence is recommended for you, then you should compare the content and pace of the two sequences (the syllabi for both courses are posted at https://syllabus.stanford.edu/syllabus/#/mainSyllabus).
-You can shop both classes and decide after you have determined which pace best suits you.
-If you shop both courses, it is wise to make a decision in a week or less.
+If you are told that either sequence is recommended for you, then you should compare the content and pace of the two sequences before making your decision (the syllabi for both courses are posted at https://syllabus.stanford.edu/syllabus/#/mainSyllabus).
+Generally students with AP/IB background feel quite comfortable in Chem 31M.

 Where do people with a 5 on the AP chem exam belong?